 The Call for More Realistic Law Practice Training

 The ABA’s MacCrate Report challenged law schools and bar associations to develop curricula to better train lawyers in the fundamental skills of lawyering.
 But can a law school classroom realistically simulate law practice?
-In the Lawyering Skills Program at the University of Wisconsin, the answer is an emphatic "yes"--and we've been doing so for nearly 50 years!
+In the Lawyering Skills Program at the University of Wisconsin, the answer is an emphatic "yes"--and we've been doing so for more than 50 years!
 The ingredients are a carefully designed, skills-based curriculum, a strong partnership between the law school and the practicing bar, and a group of upper-level law students who are motivated to learn what law practice is really like and what is needed to succeed in that practice.

 Course Background and Objectives

 Law students often complain that law school does not prepare them for the "real world" of law practice.
-The Lawyering Skills Course is an optional upper-level, semester-long program that integrates what students have learned throughout law school to the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.
+The Lawyering Skills Course is an optional upper-level, semester-long program that integrates what students have learned throughout law school with the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.

-A comprehensive course taught by practitioners, the Lawyering Skills Course reveals the day-to-day work of practicing lawyers.
+A comprehensive course taught by practitioners, the Lawyering Skills Course unfolds the day-to-day work of practicing lawyers.
 The course has been part of Wisconsin’s law school curriculum since 1948, with the mission to develop a skills-based course of instruction that provides students the opportunity to practice and learn fundamental lawyering skills.

 Faculty Selection and Training